Chart Color Schemes

 AreaSearch analysis indicates Ferntree Gully (South) - Upper Ferntree Gully maintains employment conditions that align with national benchmarks

-However, professional & technical services have lower representation at 7.6% compared to the regional average of 10.1%.
-Over the 12 months to September 2025, employment increased by 1.1%, while labour force increased by 0.7%, leading to a fall in unemployment by 0.5 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Ferntree Gully (South) - Upper Ferntree Gully's employment mix indicates local employment should increase by 6.4% over five years and 13.3% over ten years.
+However, professional & technical services show lower representation at 7.6% compared to the regional average of 10.1%.
+Over the 12 months to September 2025, employment increased by 1.1%, while labour force increased by 0.7%, resulting in a unemployment fall by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ferntree Gully (South) - Upper Ferntree Gully's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment